 - Your handbag is stolen at a train station.
 Later that day, you accidently slip and break your arm.
 These are two seperate, unrelated events.
-An excess of $100 would apply to each item, so that’s a deduction of $200.
+An excess of $100 would apply to each event, so that’s a deduction of $200.

 - You injure yourself while surfing and need stitching up at a hospital.
 Days later, your injury is infected and you need follow up treatment.
 As both expenses are part of the same event, excess will only be deducted once.

 Excess applies to most but not all benefits.
 To see which events attract excess, see the Summary of Cover in the Product Disclosure Statement.
 Excess does not typically apply to claims about: